proj-linux/vagrant-saltstack-docker-sample/README.md

 Playground for Vagrant & SaltStack & Docker
 ===========================================

 Just a personal playground for a unified dev/prod env & deployment scripts.
-Later, here will come a Docker orchestrator.
+Later, here will come a Docker orchestrator and a sample application.
+Maybe.

-This installation has 2 Vagrant VMs names "master" and "minion".
-Master is the primary and can be `vagrant ssh` without name specification.
+This installation has 2 Vagrant VMs named "master" and "minion".
+Master is the primary VM and can be used as `vagrant ssh` without name specification.

 Master VM is also a minion to itself (minion0), so it can be configured as a normal salted machine.

-Bootstrap script is downloaded, since it causes problems when fetched (partically downloaded, thus bootstraping errors).
+Bootstrap script is prefetched, since fetching causes problems sometimes, and provisioning fails (partially downloaded script).

 To start: